KIBO-Astronut/5th-KIBO/explain_class/Readme_Text/NMS.md

-# In NonMaxSuppression class you will dicover two main function isNearEdge and softNonMaxSuppression
+# NonMaxSuppression class
+Here, you will dicover two main function isNearEdge and softNonMaxSuppression.
 ## First we will talk about isNearEdge
 ### isNearEdge is function that check if the result bounding box near on the edge, it deletes the result near the edge.
 ### So why?
 Why we decided to do hillarious things like that?
 When we use AR to cropping image we decided cropping image bigger than the actual one <br />